refinedev/refine/documentation/docs/ui-integrations/ant-design/components/themed-layout/index.md

 ### `OffLayoutArea`

-Used to component is rendered outside of the main layout component, allowing it to be placed anywhere on the page while still being part of the overall layout .**refine** doesn't provide a default off-layout area component.
+Used to component is rendered outside of the main layout component, allowing it to be placed anywhere on the page while still being part of the overall layout .**Refine** doesn't provide a default off-layout area component.
 However, you can pass a custom component to the `OffLayoutArea` prop to display a custom off-layout area.

 Here is an example of how to display a custom off-layout area: